sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 now, this was one of the key decisions that helped us avoid accumulating large amounts of technical debt even though we've constantly shipped new things.

 Only a few months later, though, we were stuck.
-We realised that what we had built and shipped as an alpha to customers just didn't work on a conceptual level.
-In that version, Batch Changes (called _Campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories.
+We realised that what we built and shipped as an alpha to customers just didn't work on a conceptual level.
+In that version, Batch Changes (called Campaigns at the time) were executed on the Sourcegraph instance to produce changes in repositories.
 This was cool from a technical standpoint but it felt clunky and slow, and extending which types of changes could be made required us to add new code.
 "Meh" is a good